 Friday Gatherings

 Every Friday, grades students gather in the Gym for a brief gathering.
 The gathering begins with one of the lower-grade classes reciting its morning verse, and then birthdays are celebrated.
 Classes share what they have been working on, and the group sings seasonal songs together.
 The gathering ends with one of the upper-grade classes reciting its morning verse.
-Parents are welcome to attend Friday gatherings.
-These usually last 20 – 30 minutes.
+Parents are welcome to attend Friday gatherings, and can expect them to last approximately 20 to 30 minutes.

 School Assemblies

 Before Thanksgiving, before spring break, and on the last day of school, we have major assemblies that are designed to showcase each class’s academic and artistic work.
-Families are encouraged to attend assemblies because it allows them to experience what has been learned in different subjects.
+Families are encouraged to attend assemblies and experience what their student(s) have learned in different subjects.

 Birthday Celebrations

 The birthday ceremony is an important event at school and for your child.
 With respect and reverence, the class honors your child’s birthday.
 In the kindergarten classes, parents are invited to the ceremony.
-In the grades classes, children typically celebrate birthdays at school with only their classmates and teachers present.
+In the grades classes, children typically celebrate birthdays at school with only their classmates and teachers present and with a special snack sent from home.

 The Rose Ceremony marks the beginning of the school year for all grades students.
-This special ceremony welcomes the rising 1st grade into the Elementary School.
+This special ceremony welcomes the rising 1st grade into our Grades school.
 Older students offer new students a rose and walk them through a flower arch to symbolize this new beginning.

 Richmond Waldorf School celebrates the Michaelmas (pronounced mick-ell-mas) season with service projects, field games, and with a pageant performed by the students in the grades.
 Although Michaelmas is not commonly celebrated in North America, it is an important festival in Waldorf schools throughout the world.